-Ready to say goodbye to student loan debt for good?
+Ready to say goodbye to debt for good?
 Learn More

 X

-Do You Have to Go To Court to File Bankruptcy?
+Do You Have To Go To Court To File Bankruptcy?

-Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 In a Nutshell